 Frank’s love for food was reignited while learning from Chef Richard, the head chef at the Mission.
 Frank grew not only in his new vocation as a chef, but in his relationship with God.
 “I was lacking in my knowledge about God and how to turn to Him when things got hard,” he said.

 Frank graduated from the program in March.
 His commitment to food service was noticed and he was offered a full-time job.
-In April, Frank moved to Northridge, where he is currently the head chef at the San Fernando Valley Rescue Mission.
+In April, Frank moved to Northridge, where he is currently the head chef at the Rescue Mission Alliance San Fernando Valley.
 “I know this is where God has led me and wants me to be.
 I have really surrendered to God and I see this (cooking) as my ministry.”

 Being able to serve other men who are in the same place he was, addicted to alcohol and homeless, has humbled Frank and changed his heart.
 “I have compassion in my heart for others that I have never had before.”